svensson1982/falconBackend/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-I have created a backend but it runs in localhost.
+I have created a backend and it runs on localhost.
+Prerequisite: php7.1, apache

 How to start the backend?<br>
 1. Open a terminal/cmd and cd/enter into falconBackend/public dirrectory
-2. After you should run the following command: php -S localhost:8000 You just started a local php server on 8000 port
+2. After you should run the following command: php -S localhost:8000 You just started a local php server on 8000 port which will be the backend.

 <p align="center">
 <a href="https://travis-ci.org/laravel/framework"><img src="https://travis-ci.org/laravel/framework.svg" alt="Build Status"></a>